 The areas immediately around the house are forested and "Walkers Welcome" sign posts invite you to adventure into them.

-We can provide beds and food for pets if required - owners of Koala Bears and Giant Pandas need not worry about bringing food as we have Bamboo and Eucalyptus growing in the garden.
+Owners of Koala Bears and Giant Pandas need not worry about bringing food as we have Bamboo and Eucalyptus growing in the garden.

 A suitable package (£5 per day) can be organised to include feeding, exercising, housing and care for your pet whilst you enjoy some of the delights of the area where animals are not permitted.